AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Adobe Experience Manager (AEM) Cloud Services

 If your organization experiences its busiest moments during the holiday season, you may be contemplating how to optimize your Adobe Experience Manager site to accommodate peak traffic.
-Fortunately, with Adobe Experience Manager Cloud Services, your site is already equipped with the capability to auto-scale, ensuring a seamless experience for your visitors, no matter if there are sudden changes in traffic.
+Fortunately, Adobe Experience Manager Cloud Services equips your site to auto-scale, ensuring a seamless experience for your visitors despite sudden traffic changes.

 #### Prepare for scale